 Last, but certainly not least, do something else with your time.
 You can’t worry about college if you’re too busy doing other things.
 So, here are a couple of suggestions:

 - Get a part-time job: Many people go back to their old jobs that they had before college for a few weeks.
 See if your old part-time job has an opening.

 - Create a blog: I am all about blogging (obviously), and your winter break is the best time to start one.
-I have an entire blog dedicated to advice about starting and sustaining a blog (click here to check out Amanda Cross Blog.)

 - Spend time with friends/family: Your friends and family back home probably miss you a whole lot.
 Make some time to see them this winter break and get your mind off the stress of school.

 - See a movie: There are tons of movies coming out this winter.
 See a few (or all of them, I won’t judge.)

 - Read for pleasure: It’s so hard to just read throughout the year.
 Read a few of the books that have been piling up on your to-read list.